Petrocaribe

 Petrocaribe was a regional oil procurement agreement between Venezuela and Caribbean member states.
-The alliance was founded on 29 June 2005 in Puerto La Cruz, Venezuela during Hugo Chavez presidency.
+The trade organization was founded on 29 June 2005 in Puerto La Cruz, Venezuela during the presidency of Hugo Chávez.
 Venezuela offered member states oil supplies on a concessionary financial agreement.
 Petrocaribe has been part of the "pink tide" in Latin America seeking to achieve post-neoliberal development in the region.
 In 2013 Petrocaribe established links with the Bolivarian Alliance for the Americas (ALBA) aiming to go beyond oil trade and promoting economic cooperation.
-The deal fell apart by 2019 after sanctions, dwindling oil production, corruption, and oil price fluctuations took their toll.
-In 2022 discussions are underway to restart the agreement.
+The deal fell apart by 2019 after dwindling oil production, corruption, and oil price fluctuations took their toll.

+In November 2022, Saint Vincent and the Grenadines became the first country to resume receipt of oil under the PetroCaribe terms.
+In 2023, Venezuela stated that it intended to revive the trade program.

 Treaty details

-The agreement was initiated with the aim of having solidarity with other countries in accordance with Bolivarian Alliance for the Americas (ALBA).
+The agreement was initiated with the aim of having solidarity with other countries in accordance with Bolivarian Alliance for the Americas (ALBA), and developed from the Caracas Accord.
 The payment system allows for the purchase of oil at market value for 5%-50% up front with a grace period of one to two years; the remainder can be paid through a 17-25 year financing agreement with 1% interest if oil prices are above US$40 per barrel.
 The agreement builds on payment terms from the San José Agreement and the Caracas Energy Accord.
 Energy and Petroleum Minister and President of PDVSA Rafael Ramírez said of the deal that it seeks to cut out the middleman in such transactions: "We're not talking about discounts...We're talking about financial facilities, direct deliveries of products, [and] infrastructure."